Non-cuspidal Bianchi modular forms and Katz $p$-adic $L$-functions: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my PhD advisor Daniel Barrera for suggesting this topic to me, as well as for the many conversations we have had on the subject.
 Special thanks to Chris Williams for kindly answering a lot of questions.
 I also thank Samit Dasgupta, Antonio Cauchi, Guhan Venkat and Eduardo Friedman for helpful comments that led to an improvement of this article.
-This work was funded by the National Agency for Research and Development (ANID)/Scholarship Program/BECA DOCTORADO NACIONAL/2018 - 21180506.
+Finally, I would like to thank the referee for a careful reading of this manuscript and for excellent suggestions on improving this text.
+This work was funded by the National Agency for Research and Development (ANID)/Scholarship Program/BECA DOCTORADO NACIONAL/2018 - 21180506 and by Anid Fondecyt Postdoctorado 3240129.
 Likewise, some research visits were supported by the project FONDECYT 11201025.